LeKhang97/RNA3DClust/Metrics/README.md

 ![DBD_NDO_DCS(4)](https://github.com/user-attachments/assets/c2939e51-9ff0-4f31-b405-eea48ed23f02)

 Both metrics require computing the Domain Distance Matrix first.
 This matrix is different from each other.
-Then, based on the  distance matrix, we calculate the final score, which uses the same function:
+Then, based on the distance matrices, we calculate the final scores:

 ```
 # Calculate the DBD score